cosmos/cosmos-sdk/CONTRIBUTING.md

 * `template=docs.md`

+### Pull Request Accountability

+#### PR Owner

+The PR owner is responsible for ensuring that the PR is ready for review and merging after reviews are delivered.
+This includes:

+* Ensuring that the PR is up to date with the latest changes in the main branch.
+* Ensuring that the PR passes all checks.
+* Ensuring that the PR has a clear description of the changes.
+* Ensuring that the PR has a clear description of the testing strategy.
+* Ensuring that the PR has a clear description of the impact of the changes.
+* Ensuring that the PR has a clear description of the risks associated with the changes.
+* Ensuring that the PR has a clear description of the next steps.
+* Ensuring that the PR has a clear description of the dependencies.

+The pull request owner is responsible for assigning reviewers on the team, responding to feedback, and ensuring that the PR is merged in a timely manner.
+If a PR is reviewed, but an approval is not given by the reviewer the pull request owner is responsible for addressing the feedback, ensuring that the PR is ready for review again and notifying the reviewers that the PR is ready for review.

+Once approvals have been given by the reviewer(s) it is the responsibility of the pull request owner to merge the PR.

+#### Reviewer

+Reviewers or other contributors should not merge main into the PR unless discussed with the pull request owner and ownership has been transferred.

+The reviewer is responsible for ensuring that the PR meets the following criteria:

+##### Code Quality

+* *Readability*: Ensure the code is easy to read and understand.
+Check for clear and concise variable names, appropriate comments, and overall readability.
+* *Coding Standards*: Verify adherence to the team’s coding standards and style guides.
+This includes indentation, spacing, naming conventions, and file organization.
+* *Code Structure*: Check for proper use of functions, classes, and modules.
+Ensure the code is organized logically and is modular.
+* *Complexity*: Look for complex code that could be simplified.
+Ensure there are no nested loops.

+##### Functionality

+* *Correctness*: Verify that the code performs the intended function correctly.
+Check the logic and ensure that edge cases are handled.
+* *Bug Fixes*: Ensure any reported bugs are adequately addressed.
+Verify that the fixes resolve the issues without introducing new bugs.
+* *Feature Implementation*: Confirm that new features are implemented as specified in the requirements or user stories.

+##### Testing

+* *Test Coverage*: Check that there are sufficient unit tests, integration tests and E2E tests for the new code.
+Ensure tests cover both normal and edge cases.
+* *Test Quality*: Review the quality of the tests.
+Ensure they are meaningful and not just checking trivial cases.
+* *Passing Tests*: Verify that all tests pass, including any new tests added with the PR.

+##### Documentation

+* *Code* Comments: Ensure there are comments explaining non-obvious parts of the code.
+* *API Documentation*: Verify that any new or modified public methods, classes, or modules are properly documented.
+* *User Documentation*: Check for updates to user documentation, if the PR includes changes that affect the user experience.

+##### Performance

+* *Efficiency*: Ensure the code performs efficiently and does not introduce performance bottlenecks.
+* *Resource Usage*: Check for appropriate use of resources, such as memory and CPU.
+Ensure there are no memory leaks or excessive resource consumption.

 ### Requesting Reviews

 In order to accommodate the review process, the author of the PR must complete the author checklist